 I remember as a kid regularly overhearing the conversation between Mum and Dad about who was going to withdraw cash from the bank teller before the bank closed at four o’clock on Friday afternoon.

-On occasion, we’d get caught short, and on Saturday morning I would accompany Dad as he cashed a cheque with one of his friend who was the local pharmacist.
+On occasion, we’d get caught short, and on Saturday morning I would accompany Dad as he cashed a cheque with one of his friends who was the local pharmacist.
 The banking system meant that people really had to think ahead and plan their spending in ways we wouldn’t even consider today, and as a result of this wealth planning, people were more in control of their finances and budgets.
 The adage ‘you can’t spend it if you don’t have it’ was the norm, particularly for those families with Depression-era memories.

 From the mid-1970s all this changed.
 The introduction of Bankcard in 1974 was quickly followed in 1977 by the first ATM.
 Automatic teller machines meant we were never short of cash, and credit cards meant that for the first time we could have whatever we needed or wanted, whenever we felt like it.
 Whether we actually had the money or not became the least of our concerns – there was always a credit card company willing to issue a new card.